eliasnye/super-music-tools/README.md

 Part of the main purpose of this app for me is being able to quickly type in an album artist and title during the rip if the album is not in the online database.
 This is particularly useful when buying CDs at shows by small local bands.
 The album won't be fully tagged, but it is roughly titled in the right folder and additional tags can then be added at leisure during playback.
 This makes the whole process of manually ripping and tagging obscure CDs much more painless.

 By default, music will be ripped to your Music folder in home.
 Please note that this app is in pre alpha and will quite happily over write existing files.
-If you want to use a different music folder you just need to add a config.yml file to the same folder as the app, and specify your folder like this:
+If you want to use a different music folder, you need to find the config file (usually in ~/.config/super_music_tools/config.yml) after running the app at least once.
+Then you can specify the desired folder as the music_dir property.

-config:
-    music_dir: "/media/my_username/Music/"

 Albums are always put into a parent folder with the same name as the album artist, then a sub folder with the album title.
 Rips are always done as FLAC.
 There will be more options and formats for this supported in future.
 Likewise if you choose to open a folder, that folder can be anywhere but must contain FLAC files.